ruggeri/tech-notes/randos/displays.md

   - Notice this quadruples the size of HD.
   - It's not any "wider" than the other 16:9 HD formats.
 So this is not very logical.
   - This was the resolution of the 27" Thunderbolt Display.
+Also the resolution of my Dell U2715H that I used at AA from mid-2015.
   - A 27" QHD screen would only reach "retina" pixel density at 34".
     Indeed, I could see the pixels of the Thunderbolt Display easily.
 - 2880x1800